maximallia/CS512-Optimal-Timetable-with-Graph-Coloring/README.md

 There are many algorithms that can narrow down the close to optimal solution, among them is the graph coloring algorithm.

+Data Input:

+Dataset with z number of students with x number of courses (some same course but different professors) in y semester.
+And each student would also be taking several courses.

+Expected Output:
-The goal of this project is to organize a close to optimal timetable schedule that accommodates the courses the university must provide in a minimal number of time blocks of the y semester without course A overlapping with the time of course B that is same course but taught by different professor in the same semester.
+The goal of this project is to organize a close to optimal timetable schedule thataccommodates the courses the university must provide in a minimal number of time blocks of the y semester without course A overlapping with the time of course B that is same course but taught by different professor in the same semester.

 MORE INFO: project_group_01_04 5 project proposal.pdf